 Recommendation systems often employ the Collaborative Filtering (CF) method to make predictions.
 The preferences of similar users are aggregated to predict a personalized recommendation [1].
 The intuition is that, users who had similar preferences in the past would have similar preferences in the future.
 Preference similarities are calculated as correlation between users’ rating profiles.
 Most common similarity measures include Pearson, Cosine, and Jacquard correlation [2], [3].
 Correlation based CF systems suffer from various problems such as cold-start, a situation where finding similar users is difficult due to lack of ratings [4], [5].
 In order address the issues with correlation, trust is often used as a replacement for similarity in Recommender Systems (RS).
 The intuition behind using trust is, that users are more likely to accept a recommendation from a trustworthy partner.

 Success of incorporating trust in computer models have been shown in various context, such as reputation systems e.g. Amazon.com [6], dynamic network [7] and mobile environment [8].
 For a detailed survey of various computational trust models, interested readers can refer to [9].
 Researchers have been incorporating many aspects of social relationship between the users to increase the efficiency of recommender systems.
 Trust has become one of the key avenue for such exploration.
 Recently, there has been a growing number of work on trust-based recommender systems.
-Use of trust in recommenders has, also, been shown to alleviate problems such as cold start and data sparsity [10].
-Furthermore, trust has been used to increase the understandability as well as to improve the robustness of CF recommenders [11].
+Use of trust in recommender system has, also, been shown to alleviate problems such as cold start and data sparsity [10].
+Furthermore, trust has been used to increase the understandability as well as to improve the robustness of CF recommender system [11].

 In general, trust computation methods are broadly classified as two types; implicit trust, where trust between two users are inferred from their rating profiles, and explicit trust, where existing social links are used for trust inference.
 The goal of both methods is to use the underlying trust relationship to aggregate the user preferences in such a way, so that more weight is given to trustworthy partners.